 Chart B: Average percentage of organics, recycling, and garbage sorted from the garbage at all participating elementary, middle, and high schools by volume

 SCHEDULE YOUR WASTE AUDIT:

-Waste audits for 2012/13 are now being scheduled for the period of October, 2012 through February, 2013.
-Contact CVSan at email@example.com or (510) 537-0757 to schedule your waste audit.
-Together you will select the appropriate day that will be the “School Waste Audit Day.”
-We recommend performing the waste audit in the morning and anticipate that it will take approximately 45 minutes – 3 hours, depending on the amount of garbage being sorted.
-During the Waste Audits, CVSan staff along with 10 students and 2 parent volunteers from your school will sort one day’s worth of garbage to determine what could have been recycled or composted.
-Waste Audits are mandatory for all 2011/12 Green Ribbon Schools.
-Please click here to download the Volunteer Form.
+Waste audits for 2019/20 are now being scheduled for the period of November 2019 through February 2020.
+Contact email@example.com or (510) 537-0757 to schedule your waste audit.
+Together you will select the appropriate day for the “School Waste Audit Day.”
+We recommend performing the waste audit in the morning and anticipate it will take approximately 45 minutes – 2 hours, depending on the amount of garbage being sorted.
+During the Waste Audits, 10 students and two parent volunteers from your school along with CVSan staff will sort one day’s worth of garbage to determine what could have been recycled or composted.
+Waste Audits are mandatory for all 2019/20 Green Ribbon Schools.

-Tip: Avoid scheduling an audit after an event at the school, after a shortened or half school day or during field trips.
-This will misrepresent the waste generated at your school.
+Tip: Avoid scheduling the waste audit after an event at the school, after a minimum school day, or during field trips.
+These "special circumstances" will misrepresent the waste generated at your school.